Published:

 • Modica Chocolate Marsala wine-flavored;

-The number of these delicacies is constantly growing, enriched with new creations from season to season: combinations, often daring, that renew the specialty while respecting its ancient tradition.
+The number of these varieties is constantly increasing and, from season to season, is enriched with new creations: combinations, often daring, that renew the specialty while respecting its ancient tradition.

 Modica Chocolate Complete Guide: Modica Chocolate with Salt.